Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 4

 * Water.
-* Chop 150 wood, make a Chest, and put it in storage.
-(We will need 100 wood for Scarecrows later.
-Remember to take your Scythe before going to chop wood.)
+* Chop 50 wood, craft a Chest, and put it in storage.
+(Remember to take your Scythe before going to chop wood.)
 * Fish at the mountain lake until 2 AM, then pass out.
 * At the end of the day, you should get:
   * Fishing 5 --> 6